Pediatric Orthopedic Surgeons treating Fused Toes

 How do doctors diagnose and treat syndactyly in children?

-Doctors use tried and true technology to diagnose syndactyly.
-X-rays will help evaluate the extent of fusion, to include the involvement of bones.
+Doctors use tried-and-true technology to diagnose syndactyly.
+X-rays will help evaluate the extent of fusion, including the involvement of bones.
 Treatment options depend on the severity and extent of fusion.
 If the toes appear fused at the skin level and don’t cause functional issues, doctors will sometimes just watch the child.
 However, if the fusion affects mobility or causes discomfort, doctors will conduct surgical separation.
-The surgery involves separating the fused toes, reconstructing the skin, and sometimes adjusting the bones to create a more functional and aesthetically pleasing appearance.

 What is the outlook for children with fused toes, and can they lead a normal life?